django/deps/final/0001-dep-process.rst

 Shepherd
-    If a DEP is being written by someone relatively new to the Django community, they may want a **Shepherd** -- a mentor, essentially -- to help.
+    If a DEP is being written by someone relatively new to the Django community, they will likely need a **Shepherd** -- a mentor, essentially -- to help.
 The Shepherd can be someone with a long history of contributing to Django, who can help the Author assess the fitness of their proposal and help make sure it gets accepted.
 The primary job of the Shepherd will be to review the DEP in an